 General

-Red-necked Phalarope: Medium-sized sandpiper with brown-striped dark gray back, mottled gray breast, and white throat and belly.
-Head, nape, and flanks are gray.
-Neck and upper breast are rust-brown.
-Bill is thin and black.
-Female is more brightly colored with darker face and smaller white throat patch.
-Winter adult has gray crown, eyestripe, and upperparts, and white underparts.
-Juvenile resembles winter adult but is browner.
+Red-necked Phalarope: Medium-sized sandpiper with brown-striped dark gray back, mottled gray breast, white throat and belly; gray head, nape and flanks; rust-brown neck and upper breast.
+Bill is needle-like and black; has slender neck.
+Female more brightly colored with darker face and smaller white throat patch.
+Winter adult has gray crown, eye stripe, upperparts; white underparts.
+Juvenile resembles winter adult; has brown crown, hind-neck and eye-patch; upperparts are black-brown with bright, buff fringes; breast is buff; underparts are white.

 Range and Habitat

-Red-necked Phalarope: Breeds in the Arctic south to James Bay, the Aleutians, and the southern tip of Greenland.
+Red-necked Phalarope: Breeds in the Arctic south to James Bay, Alaska and the Aleutians, and along the southern coast of Greenland.
 Spends winters off Peru, the southern Arabian Peninsula, and Indonesia.
+May be found throughout North American during its migrations.
 Inhabits open ocean and beaches; found on shallow rivers, lakes, and mudflats during migration.

 Breeding and Nesting